django/dsf-working-groups/active/google-summer-of-code.md

 - Communicate and coordinate with GSoC officials on behalf of the Django community.
 - Identify projects and mentors for Django projects across the community.
 - Communicate and coordinate with prospective mentees and mentors.
+- Communicate and coordinate with Django community regarding GSoC.

 ## Initial membership